Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps

-One approach to finding extremal values of $\E[F(W_\tau,S_\tau)]$ is to utilise the work of Kertz and R\"osler~\cite{KertzRosler:90}, Vallois~\cite{Vallois:94} and Rogers~\cite{Rogers:93} who characterise the possible joint laws of $(W_\tau,S_\tau)$.
-These characterisations take the form of constraints on the possible laws of $(W_\tau,S_\tau)$, but that still leaves our problem as a constrained optimisation problem.
-In fact, there are parallels between Equation 3.2 of Theorem 3.1 of Rogers~\cite{Rogers:93}, and some of the quantities that arise in our study, see Remark~\ref{r:idearelated}, but we shall not make direct use of this connection.
+One approach to finding extremal values of $\E[F(W_\tau,S_\tau)]$ is to utilize the work of Kertz and R\"osler~\cite{KertzRosler90}, Vallois~\cite{Vallois94} and Rogers~\cite{Rogers93} who characterize the possible joint laws of $(W_\tau,S_\tau)$.
+These characterizations take the form of constraints on the possible laws of $(W_\tau,S_\tau)$, but that still leaves our problem as a constrained optimization problem.
+In fact, there are parallels between equation 3.2 of Theorem~3.1 of Rogers \cite {Rogers93}, and some of the quantities that arise in our study (see Remark~\ref{ridearelated}), but we shall not make direct use of this connection.

 At first sight the second result above may appear counterintuitive.
-After all, for increasing $g$ the Az\'ema-Yor embedding maximises the law of $g(S_\tau)$ so one might also expect it to maximise the law of $\int_0^\tau g(S_u) du$.
-However, the exact opposite is true, and the Az\'ema-Yor embedding minimises the expected value of this quantity. {\cred We return to this issue in Remark~\ref{rem:counterintuitive}, where we explain this phenomena.}
+After all, for increasing $g$ the Az\'ema--Yor embedding maximizes the law of $g(S_\tau)$ so one might also expect it to maximize the law of $\int_0^\tau g(S_u) \,du$.
+However, the exact opposite is true, and the Az\'ema--Yor embedding minimizes the expected value of this quantity.
+We return to this issue in Remark~\ref{remcounterintuitive}, where we explain this phenomenon.

 One of our tools for solving the above problems is to solve the problem in the case where $\mu$ has bounded support, and to approach the case of a general measure by approximation.
-In order to carry out this programme we need to analyse when and whether convergence of probability measures is sufficient to guarantee that the associated Az\'ema-Yor and Perkins embeddings converge.
+In order to carry out this program we need to analyze when and whether convergence of probability measures is sufficient to guarantee that the associated Az\'ema--Yor and Perkins embeddings converge.